-Application Programming Interfaces (APIs) are necessary ingredients of IoT (Internet of Things) services such as Peloton’s.
-They are the access points that enable both the equipment and the user-facing apps to access information on Peloton’s servers.
+Application programming interfaces (APIs) are necessary ingredients for IoT services such as Peloton’s.
+They are the access points that enable the equipment and the user-facing applications to access information on Peloton’s servers.

 The technology failure

 In Peloton’s case, the APIs in question were not meant to be accessed by someone else’s applications.
 APIs can be classified as private, partner, or public APIs — and Peloton’s were designed to be private.
 The intention was that only Peloton applications (either on their equipment or within their user-facing apps) could access the APIs.

 At the same time, Peloton’s APIs still needed to serve the higher goal of being reachable by equipment and users worldwide.
 And so, the APIs needed to be exposed externally, as opposed to internally (for example, just on a company’s private, protected intranet.)